An American economy about to regain its swagger after a year of pandemic-induced crisis was on full display in the March jobs report. … READ MORE >

 CHART OF THE DAY: Lagging employment in education and health care

 Even as the economy begins to recover and jobs return, employment remains well below pre-pandemic levels in many key sectors.
-Two of these areas are education and health care, according to data recently released by the Labor Department.
-Overall, there are 1.3 million fewer educational and medical ...
-READ MORE >
+Two of these areas are education and the health care industry, according to the recent jobs data from the Labor Department. … READ MORE >

 CHART OF THE DAY: U.S. job openings improve